mathigon/textbooks/triangles-and-trigonometry/content.md

 But there are other geometric ticks that XXX used to calculate the height of Mount Everest, accurately to within a few meters of today's official height.
 And by the end of this chapter, you will be able to do the same!

+{.todo} Triangles are rigid, mesh grid in 3d graphics

+BELOW
+This explanation greatly simplifies the extraordinary work done by the geographers working on the Great Trigonometrical Survey.

 ---